 My students and I work together toward a common goal.
 The fastest, easiest way to learn is by working with someone who knows how.
 The first time (or two or three) we do the work together.
-I guide their thought process so when it is their turn they know what questions to ask.
+I guide their thought process so that when it is their turn they know what questions to ask.

 I am available.

-Parents quickly learn that I answer emails - I provide extra support to them and to the student to help them with the day to day work.
+Parents quickly learn that I answer emails - I provide extra support to them and to the student to help them with the day-to-day work.

 Success is not about getting a perfect grade.

-Students soon learn that once they learn a skill we move on to the next (even in a class individual students have new expectations if they've mastered the classwork!).
+Students soon learn that once they learn a skill, we move on to the next (even in a class individual students have new expectations if they've mastered the classwork!).
 Learning never stops!

 Life Skills are Class Skills.

-I teach organization, planning, responsibility.
+I teach organization, planning, and responsibility.
 We question, debate, and disagree.
 We learn to listen, to respect, and to question.

-Open mindedness and respect are imperative.
+Open-mindedness and respect are imperative.